StuartZaq/wutc-rus/markdown/albann-fills_rus.md

 None openly claims a central authority, but Atiq (3HD, Leather, Shield, Crystal Dagger) acts in an equivalent role - those with concerns or issues come to his abode, bearing gifts of a mystical nature.
 It is known that he is a sorcerer, and stands in opposition to the Fallen Druids and their worship of Onthloug.
 Equally, he is happy to use the Christian fear of such a group to retain independence from Hwicce and Ergyng alike.

 He is always watchful for adventurers - the balance of forces in Albann is something he would maintain.
 Such a balance requires active agents.
 Additionally, he pays 2000sp for the capture and delivery of any other sorcerers and wizards.
 In lieu of pay, he is willing either teach a single spell or gift one of his magic items.
+He shares his knowledge of Wards happily with those in his employ.

 He has the knowledge of the following spells, and has the components for any marked with an \*.
 Animate Dead, Bless\*, Cloudkill, Comprehend Languages\*, Cure Light Wounds\*, Cure Serious Wounds\*, Fireball, Haste\*, Invisibility\*, Protection from Missiles\*.

+He also knows how to protect against sorcery; the oil from a Dragon Arum flower, the stink of Hawthorn, a candle of Mullein and the brandishing of winged penis icons.

 He personally commands 20 Norse and 20 West Pyorran warriors, and plays their martial pride off each other.